subhankars-canvas/Fresh-laravel-installer/README.md

 #The Smarter way to do it is to save the time and get the best case - the fastest one like thunder.

-NOTE FOR LARAVEL 4.* INSTALLATION : <b>KEEP IT IN YOUR MIND THAT PHP MCRYPT IS INSTALLED ELSE YOU NEED TO INSTALL AND ACTIVATE IT BECAUSE LARAVEL 4 USE PHP MCRYPT. <br/>
+NOTE FOR <i>LARAVEL 4.* INSTALLATION :</i> <b>KEEP IT IN YOUR MIND THAT PHP MCRYPT IS INSTALLED ELSE YOU NEED TO INSTALL AND ACTIVATE IT BECAUSE LARAVEL 4 USE PHP MCRYPT. <br/>

 1.<b>open your terminal and type sudo -i  <br/>